 6. Olvera Street

 The birthplace of Los Angeles, this block long Spanish styled market street is a great blast of Los Angeles’s original culture, before movies and wealth moved in.
 There’s lots of cheap goods and food here, as well as museums, historical tributes, outdoor music, and other entertainment.
-And Old Plaza Church, one of three (the most central but also least impressive) of Los Angeles’s contributions to California’s mission system, is here as well.
+Old Plaza Church, one of three (the most central but also least impressive) of Los Angeles’s contributions to California’s mission system, is here as well, and so is Union Station, which itself is beautiful.

 5. Santa Monica Pier